 When cookies first started to appear, there was controversy.
-Some companies, without warning were gathering information about you, which could then be used to build a picture of your browsing habits for the re-marketing purpose.
+Some companies, without warning, were gathering information about you, which could then be used to build a picture of your browsing habits for the re-marketing purpose.

-Web cookies and the law
+Web cookies and the legal requirements

 Sites will continue to use web cookies and the information they store in order to make your online browsing an easier, more enjoyable experience.
 Cookies are nothing to be scared of, even if the new prompts seeking your consent might seem a little off-putting for the cautious internet user.

 In the UK, the Information Commissioner’s Office (ICO) will be closely monitoring sites to make sure that they comply with this new legislation, so there will be no avoiding the regulations.
-Websites have had over a year to make the changes to their code, so there should be no excuses!

 We stay up to date with the latest requirements for websites.

 If you need to update your website’s cookies policy or website terms and condition template call 01296 320820